 Robotic Process Automation (RPA)

 RPA tools like UiPath, Blue Prism, and Automation Anywhere create software robots that mimic human interactions with web interfaces.
 These bots can read Excel files, navigate web forms, and input data exactly as a human would—but with perfect accuracy and tireless consistency.
 RPA works particularly well for standardized processes with predictable web interfaces.
+Learn more in our guide to RPA and automated data entry workflows.

 API Integration